Habits of Subterranean Termites

-Subterranean termites live underground and build tunnels, referred to as mud tubes, to reach food sources.
-Like other termite species, they feed on products containing cellulose.
-Subterranean termites swarm in the spring - groups of reproductive termites go off to start new colonies.
+Subterranean termites live underground and build mud-tube tunnels to reach food sources.
+Like other termite species, they feed on wood and other products containing cellulose.
+Swarming in the spring, groups of the winged, reproductive subterranean termites will fly off to start new colonies.

-Subterranean termites are by far the most destructive species.
-They can collapse a building entirely, meaning possible financial ruin for a homeowner.
-The hard, saw-toothed jaws of termites work like shears and are able to bite off extremely small fragments of wood, one piece at a time.
+Causing over $2 billion in damages every year, subterranean termites are by far the most destructive species of termite — responsible for 95 percent of all termite damage in North America.
+Capable of collapsing entire buildings, subterranean termites can mean financial ruin for homeowners and businesses.
+The hard, saw-toothed jaws of these termites work like shears to bite off small fragments of wood, one piece at a time.

 There are steps you can take to prevent a termite infestation, including: